 However, in the case of a valid prescription by a doctor, addiction may come as a surprise to the user.
 That is because they may be using the drug per the doctor’s orders and become physically dependent on it because of the effects it produces throughout the body.
 Before long, misuse and abuse can develop, eventually leading to addiction.

-What are the signs of morphine addiction?
+What are the signs of morphine addiction and abuse?

 As with many drugs, there are signs and symptoms of addiction to morphine.
 There are some indicators that are physically present and others that are based more on a person’s behavior.
 Knowing these warning signs can mean the difference between early detection leading to treatment and allowing the addiction to spiral out of control.